buckaroo-pm/buckaroo-pm.github.io/pages/posts/value-ptr-the-missing-smart-ptr.md

 int main() {
   auto tree = createTree();
   auto baz = tree->children[1]->children[0];

   tree->removeChild(1); // Remove bar

   ASSERT(baz.hasParent() == false);
   // If parent would be a shared_ptr,
-  // then bar and baz would keep eachother alive forever. return 0;
+  //   then bar and baz would keep
+  //   each-other alive forever.

+  return 0;
 }
 ```